anfibiacreativa/vue3-truth-dare-game/readme.md

 _Should you run into any issues, you can try reinstalling Playwright with `npm install playwright` and the necessary dependencies.
 You will be prompted to do so in the console, if required._

+`npx install-deps`

+_Please notice that this may take a while, depending on your container type_

 ### Using codegen to generate tests

 As explained in Playwright documentation, you can use [Codegen](https://playwright.dev/docs/codegen) to generate tests, as you browse the application and interact with the user interface.